top of page

 What SIPSI hopes to achieve (for now)

-1. A credible publishing platform (website, LinkedIn and periodicals) for practitioner-and-educator writing.
+1. A credible collaborative publishing platform (website, LinkedIn and periodicals) for practitioner-and-educator writing.

 2. A collaboration loop that makes it easier and safer to publish.